 - Chronic soft tissue pain from repetitive stress or partial tears

-Soft tissue injuries often involve microscopic damage, inflammation, or impaired blood flow, which can delay healing—especially in areas with poor vascular supply like tendons and ligaments.
+Soft tissue injuries often involve microscopic damage, inflammation, or impaired blood flow.
+This can delay healing, especially in poorly vascularised areas like tendons and ligaments.

 How PRP Therapy Supports Soft Tissue Healing

-PRP therapy involves drawing a small amount of your blood, processing it in a centrifuge to concentrate the platelets, and injecting the platelet-rich plasma into the injured tissue.
+PRP therapy involves drawing a small amount of your blood.
+A centrifuge then processes it to concentrate the platelets.
+Finally, the clinician injects the platelet-rich plasma into the injured tissue.
 Platelets contain growth factors and signalling proteins that support the body’s natural repair mechanisms.

 When injected into injured soft tissue, PRP may: